opencog/learn/run/1-gen-dict/README.md

 Edit `gen-corpus.sh` and set directory path to where you want the generated corpus to go.
 Then run it.

-Move to step `../run/1-word-pairs` next.
+Move to step `../run/2-word-pairs` next.

 File overview
 -------------
-* `dict-conf.scm` -- This contains the configurable parameters for
-   generating a random artificial ("fake") grammar.
-Edit this file as desired (or copy it and edit it...).
+* `gen-dict.scm` -- Generates a random artificial ("fake") grammar.
+  Requires configuration paramters to be declared; see `../0.config/dict-conf.scm` for an example configuration file.

    Once the parameters are configured as desired, the grammar can be generated as
 ```
    $ ./gen-dict.scm dict-conf.scm
 ```

-* `gen-dict.scm` -- Generates the dictionary.

 * `fake-lang` -- Link Grammar boilerplate, required for working with a Link-Grammar file-based dictionary.
 The `gen-dict.scm` file copies